ADVANCED TECHNOLOGIES, SUSTAINABLE DRIVING

 Maintaining a steady speed as much as possible during heavy traffic will help to preserve range.

-I-PACE comes with a Mode 3 cable that connects to AC (alternating current) public charging points, the standard in most countries.
+I-PACE comes with an optional Mode 3 cable that connects to AC (alternating current) public charging points, the standard in most countries.
 You can easily find public AC charging points at a multitude of locations by using either the Jaguar Remote app or the Navigation system.
-A typical 50 kW charger can deliver up to 63km of range in 15 minutes1.
+A typical 50 kW charger can deliver up to 270km* of range per hour1.
 DC (direct current) rapid chargers with tethered cables are increasingly available as the public charging infrastructure improves.
 I-PACE is equipped to accept up to a 100 kW DC charge rate through a tethered DC cable, so there’s no need to carry one.

 Eco Mode helps preserve